alphagov/government-service-design-manual/agile/index.md

 ## Retrospectives

-Retrospectives are run at the end of sprints to talk about what went well, what went badly and how to improve the working environment or process for the next sprint.
+Retrospectives are run at the end of each sprint to talk about what went well, what went badly and how to improve the working environment or process for the next sprint.
 Retrospectives can also increase in scope, to cover full projects or project phases.

 [Find out how to run a restrospective](runningretrospectives.html)